contagon/handbook/handbook/22-providing-for-temporal-needs.md

 #### 22.9.1.1 Teach Bishops the Principles of Providing Church Assistance

 The stake president ensures that bishops are caring for those with temporal needs in their wards.
 He teaches bishops the principles and policies for providing Church assistance (see [22.4] and [22.5]).
-In teaching, he uses real and practical examples.

 In his interviews with bishops, the stake president reviews fast-offering payments from the ward’s monthly financial statement.
 He also discusses with each bishop the principles he is using to help members.
 He counsels with the bishop about any payments or patterns in the statement that may show a misunderstanding of correct principles.